Highpoint2000/GPS/README.md

 ## Installation notes:

 1. [Download](https://github.com/Highpoint2000/gps/releases) the last repository as a zip
 2. Unpack all files from the plugins folder to ..fm-dx-webserver-main\plugins\
+3. Replace the ..fm-dx-webserver-main\server\tx_search.js with the attached one
-3. Stop or close the fm-dx-webserver
+4. Stop or close the fm-dx-webserver
-4. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
+5. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
-5. Activate the gps plugin in the settings
+6. Activate the gps plugin in the settings
-6. Stop or close the fm-dx-webserver
+7. Stop or close the fm-dx-webserver
-7. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
+8. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
-8. Configure your personal settings in the automatically created gps.json (in the folder: ../fm-dx-webserver-main/plugins_configs)
+9. Configure your personal settings in the automatically created gps.json (in the folder: ../fm-dx-webserver-main/plugins_configs)
-9. Stop or close the fm-dx-webserver
+10. Stop or close the fm-dx-webserver
-10. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
+11. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations

 ## Configuration options: